the-frey/emacs/README.md

     sudo npm install -g tern

+You might need fonts:

+    M-x all-the-icons-install-fonts

+Depending on your emacs version, you'll probably need to `M-x package-refresh-contents` and restart in order to have decent defaults.

 ## Notes

 The initial setup for this configuration is based on the Emacs for Clojure Starter Kit, itself based on [The Emacs Starter Kit, v2](https://github.com/technomancy/emacs-starter-kit/tree/v2).
-Added functionality:

-* Sets $PATH so that it's the same as your shell $PATH
-* Includes the tomorrow-night and zenburn themes
-* Turns off flyspell
-* Adds some nrepl hooks, including auto-complete
-* Prevents hippie-expand from expanding to file names
-* Turns off ido-mode's use-file-name-at-point
-* Stores backup files in `~/.saves`
-* Installs the following packages by default:
-    * starter-kit-lisp
-    * starter-kit-bindings
-    * starter-kit-ruby
-    * clojure-mode
-    * clojure-test-mode
-    * nrepl
-    * auto-complete
-    * ac-nrepl

-You can see all these tweaks in init.el and user.el